Revealing inherent quantum interference and entanglement of a Dirac particle: Results

 Another important feature associated with the simulated particle is the production of quantum entanglement between its internal and external degrees of freedom.
 To quantitatively characterize the behavior, we present the von Neumann entropy of the test qubit, ${\cal S}=-{\rm tr}(\rho _{q}\log _{2}\rho_{q}) $, measured for different evolution time $t$ in Fig. \ref{fig2}(d), where $\rho _{q}$ denotes the reduced density operator of this qubit.
-The measured results agree with the numerical simulation (blue line), where the small fluctuations are due to the fast Rabi oscillations. {\sl ZB} is manifested in the time-evolving mean position, which is related to ${\cal P}(x)$ by $\left\langle x\right\rangle =\int \mathrm{d}x\ x{\cal P}(x)$.
-This evolution, inferred from the measured WF, is presented in Fig. \ref{fig2}(e), which coincides with the simulation (green line), confirming that {\sl ZB} has a deeper root that is of pure quantum characteristic.
+The measured results (red circles) agree with the numerical simulation (blue curve), where the small fluctuations are due to the fast Rabi oscillations. {\sl ZB} is manifested in the time-evolving mean position, which is related to ${\cal P}(x)$ by $\langle x \rangle = {\rm tr}(\rho x)$, where $\rho$ is the corresponding density matrix deduced by the measured WF data (see Supplementary Note 5).
+This evolution, inferred from the measured WF, is presented in Fig. \ref{fig2}(e), which coincides with the simulation (green curve), confirming that {\sl ZB} has a deeper root that is of pure quantum characteristic.
+We notice that the numerical simulation curves of Figs. \ref{fig2}(d) and \ref{fig2}(e) both have high frequency vibrations.
+The high-frequency signals mainly come from the first parametric modulation with frequency $2{\rm \pi}\times160$ MHz, whose Jacobi-Anger expansion will produce two major frequency components of $2{\rm \pi}\times160$ MHz and $2{\rm \pi}\times320$ MHz around the dynamically resonant frequency (see Supplementary Note 1).

-Although {\sl ZB} appears only when the system is in a superposition of positive and negative components, phase-space quantum interference is actually a universal inherent characteristic of Dirac Fermions, which can manifest itself even without negative components.
+Although {\sl ZB} appears only when the system is in a superposition of positive and negative components, phase space quantum interference is actually a universal inherent characteristic of Dirac particles, which can manifest itself even without negative components.
 This point can be illustrated with the representative example, where the momentum has a Gaussian distribution, centered at $p_{0}$ with the spread $\delta p$.
 When restricted to the positive branch, the system state can be written as